withlin/cilium/Documentation/operations/upgrade.rst

 * ``kvstore-max-consecutive-quorum-errors``: This option configures the max acceptable kvstore consecutive quorum errors before the agent assumes permanent failure.
+* ``ipv6-native-routing-cidr``: This option allows to explicitly specify the IPv6 CIDR for native routing.
+It must be set whenever running in direct routing mode with IPv6 masquerading enabled.

 Helm Options
 ~~~~~~~~~~~~